By Sara Blank, Opinion and Editorial Editor ||

-Obviously the tactics and messages this “pastor” preached are disgusting and hurt us in the most core, fundamental human ways.
+Obviously the reference and messages this “pastor” preached are disgusting and hurt us in the most core, fundamental human ways.
 So why would I suggest that we treat him and his family with respect during this time?
 Because if we trumpet his same hate-filled and awful lessons, we are, in essence, allowing him to win.
 Even if this hatred is directed at him and his family, we are acting as proponents of his messages by furthering a culture that emphasizes vengeance over the importance of forgiveness and believe that our own actions should not be based upon.